Dart: County court employees padded time cards, now face termination

 The other 35 officers will be suspended for 15 to 60 days, according to the sheriff’s office.
 That includes 27 deputies and eight supervisors, who are also being disciplined for “failure to supervise their subordinates.”

-In the meantime, the sheriff’s office has taken a number of meastures to increase accountability.
+In the meantime, the sheriff’s office has taken a number of measures to increase accountability.
 They include “adjustments to and increased supervision, significant time audits, and the introduction of electronic accountability measures.”